John Saunders (journalist)

 John Peterson Saunders (February 2, 1955 – August 10, 2016) was a Canadian-American sports journalist.
 He worked for ESPN and ABC from 1986 until his death in 2016.

 Early life

 Saunders attended high school in Châteauguay, Quebec.
 He was an all-star defenseman in the Montreal junior leagues and received a scholarship to play hockey for Western Michigan University from 1974 to 1976 with his brother, Bernie.
 He transferred to Ryerson University in Toronto and played for the Rams from 1976 to 1978.
 After the 1977–78 season, Saunders was named to the Ontario University Athletic Association All-Star team.

 Broadcast career

 Saunders was the news director for CKNS Radio in Espanola, Ontario in 1978; sports anchor at CKNY-TV in North Bay, Ontario in 1978–1979; and at ATV News in New Brunswick in 1979–1980.
-He then worked as the main sports anchor for CITY-TV in Toronto from 1980–1982.
+He then worked as the main sports anchor for CITY-TV in Toronto from 1980 to 1982.
 He then moved to the United States to work as a sports anchor at WMAR-TV in Baltimore in 1982–1986.